daboynb/linux_scripts/README.md

 Add the non free repo to Debian bullseye

 # nvidia.sh
-Create the key for sign the proprietary driver and install.
-[Install is working on Debian but not in ubuntu]
+Sign the nvidia drivers (secureboot) and install.
+[Working on Debian but not in ubuntu]

 # brave.sh
 Install brave browser